Medically reviewed by Drugs.com. Last updated on Aug 22, 2020.

 • Sclerosol: Contents under pressure and should be kept away from any heat source or open flame; do not puncture canister.

 • Steritalc: Lead exposure: Steritalc contains lead (as an impurity).
-The primary target organ for lead toxicity is the central nervous system, although lead exposure may also have an impact on blood pressure, renal function, anemia, and male fertility.
+The primary target organ for lead toxicity is the central nervous system, although lead exposure may also have an impact on blood pressure, renal function, and anemia.
 The threshold for minimum risk exposure levels has not been fully established in humans.
 Pediatric patients are more sensitive to lead toxicity (than adults); a safe blood level has not been established in children.
 Cognitive and neurobehavioral deficits are observed in children exposed to lead.
-Lead exposure during pregnancy may also cause adverse events.

 • Appropriate use: Should not be used for potentially curable malignancies where systemic therapy would be more appropriate (sterile talc does not have antineoplastic activity).
 Clinicians should evaluate need for future diagnostic or surgical procedures before use; sclerosis of pleural space may preclude or complicate subsequent ipsilateral surgery and diagnostic procedures (eg, pneumonectomy for transplantation).

 Women of reproductive potential should use effective contraception during Steritalc treatment and for 5 months following the final dose.
 Steritalc may impair fertility in males (decreased sperm production).

 Steritalc is contraindicated in pregnancy; Steritalc contains lead (as an impurity); lead exposure during pregnancy may result in miscarriage, premature birth, low birth weights, and slow/impaired mental childhood development.
 When used at the highest recommended dose (10 grams), Steritalc may deliver ≤40 mcg of lead.